Navisense/adsb-feeder-image/README.md

 - `--web-port`: The port on which the web interface should be started (default 1099).
-- `--enable-mdns`: Whether an mDNS service should be started, which makes it easier to access the machine from the outside as `porttracker-feeder.local`.
+- `--enable-mdns`: Whether an mDNS service should be started, which makes it easier to access the machine from the outside as `porttracker-sdr-feeder.local`.
 - `--expand-rootfs`: Whether a service should be started that automatically expands the root filesystem.
 This really only makes sense for generating images and shouldn't be used on existing systems.